Bypass Charging in Phones: What Does It Means!

 4. Enable it to pause battery charging while gaming.

-Oneplus bypass charging feature
+OnePlus Bypass charging feature

 The phone may automatically resume charging if battery level drops below a set limit or after exiting the game.